AlfredSAM/alfredsam.github.io/_posts/2021-08-01-computing-environments-for-data-science.md

 conda install -c conda-forge r-aer
 ```

 What are the differences between these two methods?
-In terms of application, no obvious differences for both methods.
+In terms of _application_, no obvious differences for both methods.
 However, one may find that some **R** packages may **not** have the `conda` ones.
 That is, one needs to find the appropriate instructions for such **R** package installation.
 Two merits for the installation using `conda`.
 One is that the `conda` **R** packages are usually compiled for installation, which means the installation process should be fast without compilation.
 Another is that one can always generate the `yml` file to include the information of all **R** packages installed using `conda` for some **environment** to share with your colleagues.
 However, if one uses the **R** built-in package management for some packages, the information of those packages will be **NOT** shown in the `yml` file.